-Have you noticed that cats have different meows?
-Cat owners would definitely recognize this.
-There’s the cute meow and the impatient meow that we are familiar with, but there are also a raft of reasons why cats’ meows convey different meanings.
+What do different meows mean?
+Cat owners would definitely recognize the different meows.
+There’s the cute meow and the impatient meow.
+There are also a raft of other reasons why cats’ meows convey different meanings.

 For example, cats who are feeling hungry might meow more persistently and loudly than usual, while cats who want attention tend to make soft chirping noises.